How Daily Rhythms Support Better Rest After 60

 Exposure to natural light earlier in the day helps reinforce the body’s internal clock.

-Morning light signals wakefulness, which can make it easier for the body to recognize when it’s time to rest later on.
+Morning light signals wakefulness, which can make it easier for the body to recognize when it is time to rest later on.
 A short walk outside, sitting near a window, or simply opening the curtains can help anchor this rhythm.

 Movement During the Day Supports Nighttime Rest